Strengths and Opportunities for Bakery and Snacks

-Things are looking pretty sweet in Bakery and Snacks.
+Things are looking pretty sweet in the bakery and snacks industry.
 Bread is back, and the sandwich is enjoying a bit of a renaissance in all its glorious forms: burgers, bahn mis, tortas, gyros.
-Enriched and sprouted grains are also on the rise, ensuring the low-carb craze has finally cooled off.
+Enriched and sprouted grains are also on the rise.

 Snacking is trendy, too — both healthy snacks that promote wellness, and rich, decadent snacks meant for indulging.
 Nutritious plant-based proteins, like nuts and seeds, are still popular as ever.
-And once-exotic ingredients, like chile, caramel, and cardamom are popping up in baked treats and sweets everywhere as consumers (with Millennials leading the charge) seek out flavors that broaden their palates.
+And once-exotic ingredients, like pomegranate, acai, and guava are popping up in baked treats and sweets everywhere as consumers (with Millennials leading the charge) seek out flavors that broaden their palates.

 Several challenges still face the industry, and while solving them won’t be a piece of cake, a proactive approach and a well-trained workforce can help bake consistency into operations.

 Allergens are nothing to sneeze at.
 And they affect all aspects of the supply chain.
-As we know undeclared allergens due to mislabeling or cross-contamination is the number one reason for recalls and Bakery and Snacks are particularly susceptible, thanks to the Big 8.
+As we know undeclared allergens due to mislabeling or cross-contamination is the number one reason for recalls and bakery and snacks are particularly susceptible, thanks to the Big 9.

 The good news is allergens are highly preventable.
-Read this blog post to discover Four Ways to Prevent Undeclared Allergens.
+Watch this webinar, to discover how to prevent recalls with food allergen training.
 Educating your workforce on the risks and impacts of allergens is also a great line of defense.

 But consumers also care about value, which is why they’re willing to pay extra for premium products.
 Higher quality is associated with better health.
 A recall can ruin a brand’s image faster than you can say “artisanal.”
-Going beyond compliance requirements to create a culture of food safety in your company ensures frontline workers can take smart actions to stop food incidents before they happen.
-This video shows how multi-channel training keeps safety top of mind.
+Going beyond compliance requirements to create a food safety culture in your company ensures frontline workers can take smart actions to stop food incidents before they happen.

 Demand for Innovation